TMM-Corporation/.github/profile/README.md

 ## What is the purpose of this project?

-> Create software for best expirince in Minecraft Bedrock Modding.
+> Create software for best experience in Minecraft Bedrock Modding.

 ## Why is this project important?